SDGforskning/sdg-strings/SDG05_query_action_WoS.md

             ("social welfare" OR "welfare system$" OR "social protection" OR "social polic*" OR "tax break$" OR "tax credit$" OR "child credit$" OR "pension$" OR "caregiver benefit$" OR
+                (
-                (("income support" OR "financial support" OR "economic support" OR "cash" OR "allowance" OR "payment$" OR "subsid*" OR "leave")
+                    ("income support" OR "financial support" OR "economic support" OR "benefits" OR "cash" OR "allowance" OR "payment$" OR "subsid*" OR "leave"
+                    OR "formal" OR "professional"
+                    )
-                NEAR/3 ("caregiv*" OR "care" OR "carer$" OR "childcare" OR "eldercare") )
+                    NEAR/3 ("care" OR "caring" OR "carer$" OR "caregiv*" OR "childcare" OR "eldercare") )
             OR "nursery" OR "daycare" OR "day care" OR "kindergarten" OR "preschool" OR "elderly care" OR "nursing home$" OR "residential care" OR "care facilit*" OR "care service$" OR "home nurs*" OR "care home$"
-            OR (("formal" OR "professional") NEAR/3 ("care" OR "caregiv*")) OR "flexible work*" OR "flextime" OR "flexitime" OR "parental leave" OR "matern* leave" OR "patern* leave" OR "public service$" OR "basic service$" OR "infrastructure" OR "modern energy" OR "electricity" OR "irrigation" OR "water sanitation" OR "clean water" OR "piped water" OR "water supply" OR "mobile bank*" OR "mobile financ*" OR "delivery service$"
+            OR "flexible work*" OR "flextime" OR "flexitime" OR "time off work" OR "parental leave" OR "matern* leave" OR "patern* leave" OR "compassionate leave" OR "public service$" OR "basic service$" OR "infrastructure" OR "modern energy" OR "electricity" OR "irrigation" OR "water sanitation" OR "clean water" OR "piped water" OR "water supply" OR "mobile bank*" OR "mobile financ*" OR "delivery service$"